School of Arts and Sciences

 The School of Arts and Sciences is a student-centered, socially-engaged school with an outstanding faculty focused on student success.
 We seek to educate students through innovative teaching and student engagement, emphasizing interdisciplinary education, global awareness, and service-learning.
 Our goal is to graduate students who are highly-trained, engaged, and socially-responsible citizens empowered to build their futures in the state of Georgia, the United States, and the world.

-Arts & Sciences Majors & Degrees
+Arts and Science Majors and Degrees

 Coastal Science Symposium